G-03

 Plain Language

-Employers are prohibited from retaliating or discriminating against direct patient care workers in two scenarios: (1) when the worker overrides or requests to override an AI or clinical decision support tool's output based on their professional judgment or to comply with applicable law, and (2) when the worker complies with the output of employer-approved technology.
-This is a dual-protection anti-retaliation provision — workers are shielded whether they follow or deviate from the AI's recommendation.
-Workers who experience retaliation may file a complaint with the Labor Commissioner.
-The policy declaration in subdivision (b) provides additional interpretive context that good-faith reliance on employer-approved technology should not result in penalties.
+Employers are prohibited from retaliating or discriminating against a health care worker who provides direct patient care in two scenarios: (1) the worker overrides or requests to override AI or technology output based on their professional judgment or to comply with applicable law (including civil rights law), or (2) the worker complies with the output of technology that the employer itself selected or approved.
+Workers who experience retaliation or discrimination may file a complaint with the Labor Commissioner.
+This creates a two-directional shield — a worker is protected both for overriding AI and for following it, provided the relevant conditions are met.

 G-03.3